You are currently viewing: Medela - English

 Enlist your partner, family and friends to help with chores, meals and any older children.
 If you have the resources, you could consider paying someone to help around the home.
 Try to have plenty of rest, eat well and stay hydrated.

-“My daughter would sleep a lot during the day and then want to cluster feed from about 23:00 to 05:00, which was exhausting,” says Janelle, mum of one, US.
+“My daughter would sleep a lot during the day and then want to cluster feed from about 11:00 PM to 5:00 AM, which was exhausting,” says Janelle, mom of one, US.
 “My husband tried to lighten the burden wherever he could: cleaning, making food for me, doing laundry, changing diapers, letting me sleep whenever possible, and always reassuring me that we were doing the best we could.”

 If you’re concerned about the intensity of breastfeeding, it’s worth seeking help.
 “You need to see a lactation consultant or breastfeeding specialist, to find out if there’s an underlying problem,” explains Cathy.
 “Don’t fall into the trap of topping up with formula (unless advised to by your healthcare professional) until you get to the root cause.
 It could be that you’re not producing enough milk, but it might be that your baby is not able to get the milk effectively.”